-Mezcode founder, Elizabeth Mezias just got back from the Consumer Electronics Show and 2014 AT&T Developer Summit.
-She attended the show with Hoyos Labs, the recipient of a Showstoppers award for Design in Engineering.
+For the past four years Miss Mezias was able to the Consumer Electronics Show and AT&T Developer Summit.
+In 2014 she attended the show with Hoyos Labs, the recipient of a Showstoppers award for Design in Engineering.
 At the Summit, she paid special attention to the voice biometric web service that was announced and introduced by AT&T. This service does not require the AT&T network and could prove useful in the product plans at Hoyos Labs.
 Of course, the Macklemore and Ryan Lewis concert was also great fun, if not a little controversial.
 The T-Mobile CEO wanted to join in the AT&T fun.
 Last year Miss Mezias spent a week at the show in Las Vegas, participating in two hackathons and attending the biggest show in the business.
 One of the coding contests was part of the show, the CEA MoDev Hackathon.
 The other code-a-thon was held at the Palms as part of the AT&T Developer Summit on Saturday and Sunday, Jan 5-6th.
 Elizabeth created Google Earth projects and was able to demo on stage at both of these events.

-In January Miss Mezias enjoyed a two day vacation with the new Google Glass at Google's offices in San Francisco.
+In January 2013 Miss Mezias enjoyed a two day vacation with the new Google Glass at Google's offices in San Francisco.
 The Glass Foundry event for developers was invitation-only.
 "It was like touching the sky" to stand next to the Bay Bridge and become a Glass Pioneer, trying out the new technology and getting a preview of the Mirror API; an awesome privilege.
 She bought Glass #534 and is collaborating on a Glass project with Stanford University Human Computer Interface grad students to bring this convenient, wearable technology into health care, specifically into Stanford hospital.
 This work builds on her earlier work in the Stanford Medical school, on the MILES project (see links on left).

 After purchasing an HTC G1 phone in 2008 Mezcode was founded by Elizabeth Mezias.
 She downloaded the Android SDK and started writing apps.
 You can find most of her work on the Android Market.
 Mezcode apps are also on the Blackberry App World and Kindle Fire markets.
 Early on in the Android eco-system the Alarmoid app was entered into the Android Developer Challenge.
 It scored in the top 25% of applications overall from thousands of entries.
 Elizabeth has been working full-time on Android with Mezcode since 2008.